Apetor: YouTube career

 Eckhoff joined YouTube on 10 October 2006 and posted his first video a day later.
+This happened the same year he moved out into his cabin to escape family life.
 The moniker he used online, Apetor, consisting of the word ape and his given name Tor, stemmed from his aforementioned interest in the close relationship between humans and apes.
 He used his channel to document his trips, sharing footage of wildlife and scenic views, both domestically and abroad.
+He used his boat to showcase the archipelagos around Sandefjord during both the winter and summer.

-At first, his videos were filmed with a compact camera, before upgrading to a higher quality video camera in 2009, when he also started editing his videos in an effort to get more views.
+Eckhoff initially filmed his videos with a compact camera before upgrading to a higher quality video camera in 2009.
+He also started editing his videos in an effort to get more views.
 He stated that other people were not present during the filming of his videos, despite people being worried for his safety.
 The software he used to edit his videos was the free Apple-developed application iMovie.
+He created the majority of his videos in his cabin in Kodal.

 His first breakthrough video, uploaded in 2011, was "On Thin Sea Ice 2", acquiring over one million views in the span of a week.
 It featured him ice skating, drinking vodka, diving through sea ice, and making seal-like sounds with his mouth.
 For parts of it he had other people present acting as helpers, but was completely alone when he went under the ice.
 Despite claims that he had not done extreme sport or winter swimming before the video, he had filmed himself practicing falling through frozen waters safely before.
 Clips from the video were featured without his permission in the video compilation "People Are Awesome 2011", which had earned 4.5 million views by February 2012, and 30 million by August.
 Though Eckhoff commented on the illegality of publishing it without his permission, he did not mind due to the brevity of the clips, and said that he considered his inclusion "an honour".
 "On Thin Sea Ice 2" was featured at the 37th annual Banff Mountain Film Festival in 2013 under the tagline "Slide away with simple pleasures: skating, bathing, and a little vodka!"
 Out of the 380 films entered, it was one of 28 to be screened at the festival, which took place in 285 locations in 30 countries, for example at the Arlington Theatre in California, and the Queenstown Memorial Centre in Queenstown, New Zealand.